Improved Gradient based Adversarial Attacks for Quantized Networks: Introduction

 \section{Introduction}

 \acrfull{NN} quantization has become increasingly popular due to reduced memory and time complexity enabling real-time applications and inference on resource-limited devices.
 Such quantized networks often exhibit excellent generalization capabilities despite having low capacity due to reduced precision for parameters and activations.
 However, their robustness properties are not well-understood.
-In particular, while parameter quantized networks are claimed to have better robustness against gradient based adversarial attacks~\cite{galloway2018attacking}, activation only quantized methods are shown to be vulnerable~\cite{lin2018defensive}.
+In particular, while parameter quantized networks are claimed to have better robustness against gradient based adversarial attacks~\citenew{galloway2018attacking}, activation only quantized methods are shown to be vulnerable~\citenew{lin2018defensive}.

 In this work, we consider the extreme case of Binary Neural Networks~(\acrshort{BNN}s) and systematically study the robustness properties of parameter quantized models, as well as both parameter and activation quantized models against gradient based adversarial attacks.
-Our analysis reveals that these quantized models suffer from gradient masking issues~\cite{athalye2018obfuscated} (especially vanishing gradients) and in turn show fake robustness.
-We attribute this vanishing gradients issue to poor forward-backward signal propagation caused by trained binary weights, and our idea is to improve signal propagation of the network without affecting the prediction of the classifier.
+Our analysis reveals that these quantized models suffer from gradient masking issues~\citenew{athalye2018obfuscated} and in turn show fake robustness.
+We attribute this vanishing gradients issue to poor forward-backward signal propagation caused by trained binary weights, and our idea is to improve signal propagation of the network without changing the prediction.

-There is a body of work on improving signal propagation in a neural network (\eg,~\cite{glorot2010understanding,pennington2017resurrecting}), however, we are facing a unique challenge of {\em improving signal propagation while preserving the decision boundary}, since our ultimate objective is to generate adversarial attacks.
-To this end, we first discuss the conditions to ensure informative gradients and resort to a temperature scaling approach~\cite{guo2017calibration} (which scales the logits before applying softmax cross-entropy) to show that, even with a single positive scalar the vanishing gradients issue in \bnns{} can be alleviated achieving {\it near perfect success rate} in all tested cases.
+There is a body of work on improving signal propagation in a neural network (\eg,~\cite{glorot2010understanding,pennington2017resurrecting,lu2020bidirectional}), however, we are facing a unique challenge of {\em improving signal propagation while preserving the decision boundary}, since our ultimate objective is to generate adversarial attacks.
+To this end, we first discuss the conditions to ensure informative gradients and then resort to a temperature scaling approach~\citenew{guo2017calibration} (which scales the logits before applying softmax cross-entropy) to show that, even with a single positive scalar the vanishing gradients issue in \bnns{} can be alleviated achieving {\it near perfect success rate}.